-The Audited Media Association of Australia (AMAA) has been at the forefront of media measurement in Australia for nearly 80 years.
+The Audited Media Association of Australia (AMAA) has been at the forefront of media measurement in Australia for over 80 years.
 Relive the organisation's achievements with this timeline.

 ABC launches in the same year as the Australian Broadcasting Commission (as it was then known) goes to air for the first time.
 Sydney Harbour Bridge opens.